WhenLifeHandsYouLemons/OpenCV-Python-Tutorials/README.md

 # OpenCV Python Tutorials
  This is a repository with OpenCV tutorials using Python in Jetbrains Pycharm.

+ This repository will NOT be updated if you are reading this.

 ## Video Tutorial Link
  https://www.youtube.com/watch?v=WQeoO7MI0Bs